tlh22/QGIS-Documentation/docs/training_manual/create_vector_data/actions.rst

    .. figure:: img/column_settings.png
       :align: center

 #.
+Close the Properties form and save ...

-After the field has been created, move to the
+#.
+Reopen the Layer Properties and move to the
    :guilabel:`Attributes Form` tab and select the ``image`` field.

 #.
 Set :guilabel:`Widget Type` to :guilabel:`Attachment`:

    .. figure:: img/select_file_name.png